Affiliate links on Android Authority may earn us a commission. Learn more.

 JUMP TO KEY SECTIONS

 How to turn on Google Assistant voice typing on a Pixel device

-In most cases, the feature should be on by default, the exception being if you’ve installed multiple languages on your Pixel.
-In that situation you may need to switch to a supported language (see below) using system settings and the globe icon on your keyboard.
+In most cases the feature should be on by default, the exception being if you’ve installed multiple languages on your Pixel.
+In that situation you may need to switch to a supported language (see below) using the globe icon on your keyboard.

 Regardless of how many languages you’re using, here’s how you can make sure Gboard voice typing is enabled:

 - Open any app that supports typing, such as Messages.

 - Tap on a field that supports text entry — this is just to pop up the keyboard.